Grace and St. Peter's Church: St. Peter’s Church (1803–1911)

 St. Peter's was founded by congregants of Old Saint Paul's, who brought with them a distinctly Low Church, evangelical orientation.
 One of the first Rectors of St. Peter's, The Rev. George Dashiell (1780–1852) would actually attempt to establish his own "Evangelical Episcopal Church," in protest against the consecration of James Kemp as Bishop Suffragan of Maryland.
 Dashiell was deposed on December 8, 1815, as a result.
 More than a half-century later, another former Rector of St. Peter's would defect, largely in protest against Ritualism and emerging Anglo-Catholic tendencies in the Church: in 1873, The Rt.
 Rev. George David Cummins, then Assistant Bishop of Kentucky, resigned his call to found the Reformed Episcopal Church.

-In spite of the political tensions in the wake of the Civil War, as well as the changing nature of the congregation's Churchmanship, St. Peter's remained an active force in the surrounding areas of Reservoir Hill, Bolton Hill (also served by Memorial Episcopal), Madison Park, and Upton from 1870 to 1911.
+Despite the political tensions in the wake of the Civil War, as well as the changing nature of the congregation's Churchmanship, St. Peter's remained an active force in the surrounding areas of Reservoir Hill, Bolton Hill (also served by Memorial Episcopal), Madison Park, and Upton from 1870 to 1911.
 In 1910, however, Baltimore enacted the first set of Residential Segregation Ordinances in the United States.
 Couched in the melioristic language of the Progressive Era, the ordinances' purported aim was "preserving peace, preventing conflict and ill feeling" between races, and "promoting the general welfare of the city."
 The blunt effect, however, was a severe, physical inscription of racial segregation on Baltimore's landscape.

 St. Peter's lay on a dividing line between an affluent, white neighborhood and––to the west––a neighborhood with a burgeoning African American middle class.
 Apparently rejecting Bishop Paret's entreaty to stay, the congregation sold their building to Bethel African Methodist Episcopal Church and began searching for a new site.
 Unable to find one, the congregation merged with Grace Church the next year.
-Bethel A. M. E. Church continues to worship in the building at Druid Hill Avenue and Lanvale Street to the present day.
+Bethel A.M.E.
+Church continues to worship in the building at Druid Hill Avenue and Lanvale Street to the present day.